Cave painting: Dating

 One of the oldest known figurative paintings, a depiction of an unknown bovine, was discovered in the Lubang Jeriji Saléh cave and dated to be more than 40,000 (perhaps as old as 52,000) years old.

 Nearly 350 caves have now been discovered in France and Spain that contain art from prehistoric times.
 Initially, the age of the paintings had been a contentious issue, since methods like radiocarbon dating can produce misleading results if contaminated by other samples, and caves and rocky overhangs (where parietal art is found) are typically littered with debris from many time periods.
 But subsequent technology has made it possible to date the paintings by sampling the pigment itself, torch marks on the walls, or the formation of carbonate deposits on top of the paintings.
 The subject matter can also indicate chronology: for instance, the reindeer depicted in the Spanish cave of Cueva de las Monedas places the drawings in the last Ice Age.

-The oldest known cave painting is a red hand stencil in Maltravieso cave, Cáceres, Spain.
-It has been dated using the uranium-thorium method to older than 64,000 years and was made by a Neanderthal.
-The oldest date given to an animal cave painting is now a depiction of several human figures hunting pigs in the caves in the Maros-Pangkep karst of South Sulawesi, Indonesia, dated to be over 43,900 years old.
-Before this, the oldest known figurative cave paintings were that of a bull dated to 40,000 years, at Lubang Jeriji Saléh cave, East Kalimantan, Indonesian Borneo, and a depiction of a pig with a minimum age of 35,400 years at Timpuseng cave in Sulawesi.
+The oldest claimed cave painting is from Liang Metanduno on Muna Island, a handprint dated at least 67,800 years old.
+This painting predates by at least 1,100 years a cave painting previously thought to be the oldest, found in the Maltravieso cave, which has been suggested to have been made by a Neanderthal based on its age.
+The oldest date given to a figurative cave painting is a depiction of several human figures hunting pigs in the caves in the Maros-Pangkep karst of South Sulawesi, Indonesia, in 2019 dated to be over 43,900 years old.
+Before that finding, the oldest known figurative cave paintings were that of a bull dated to 40,000 years, at Lubang Jeriji Saléh cave, East Kalimantan, Indonesian Borneo, and a depiction of a pig with a minimum age of 35,400 years at Timpuseng cave in Sulawesi.
+The oldest rock painting is however not found in a cave but was found in a South African excavation site.
+The hand-drawn lines on the small piece of rock are dating back 73,000 years.

+However, all these age estimates, which are based on uranium-lead dating, have been contested, because they do not account for the potential for leaching of uranium, which if not accounted for would artificially skew the date for the cave paintings too old.

 Inside of the Cave of El Castillo in Puente Viesgo, Cantabria (Spain).
-Dating back to 40,000BC, El Castillo hosts the earliest figurative cave painting in Europe known to date.
+Dating back to 40,000 BC, El Castillo hosts the earliest figurative cave painting in Europe known to date.